raicem/impulse-blocker/README.md

 Currently it is not in the official [add-ons page](https://addons.mozilla.org/en-US/firefox/).
 You can install it temporarily by first downloading the source code and then [temporarily add](https://blog.mozilla.org/addons/2015/12/23/loading-temporary-add-ons/) to Firefox using [about:debugging](about:debugging) page.

+After installation, you can add the websites you'd like to block by going to about:addons page and then clicking the options button of Impulse Blocker.